 Becoming a CIA will:

-You must be an IIA member to take the CIA in the UK or Ireland.
+You must be a member to take the CIA in the UK or Ireland.

-Studying requires a time commitment of around 60–80 hours each for CIA parts 1 and 2, and 140–160 hours for CIA part 3.
+Studying requires a time commitment of around 80 hours each for Parts 1 and 2, and around 100 hours for Part 3.

 There are no exemptions available for the CIA.
-Unless you are an existing IIA Diploma student claiming credit, you will be required to sit all three exams regardless of your prior qualifications or experience.
+You will be required to sit all three exams regardless of your prior qualifications or experience.